 11 Nuts That Pack the Most Protein

-We love nuts, and luckily they're some of the healthiest foods on the planet—especially if you're looking for a protein-packed snack in a nutrient-dense package.
+Nuts are some of the healthiest foods on the planet — especially if you're looking for a protein-filled snack in a nutrient-dense package.
 While they're high in fat (nuts are about 80 percent fat), it's unsaturated fat, which is considered heart-healthy because it's thought to lower your overall cholesterol.

 The only downside to nuts is that they can be little calorie bombs.
 The American Heart Association recommends eating only four servings of unsalted nuts a week.
 It's also recommended to eat raw or dry-roasted nuts, not the oily, greasy or sugary ones.
 And note that a serving is a small handful (1.5 ounces) of whole nuts or 2 tablespoons of nut butter.